 Mood Booster: One of my yoga instructors said it perfectly recently after class: “Hopefully all of you are leaving in a better mood than you came in with an hour ago.”
 I’ve never left yoga in a bad mood, ever.
 I won’t bore you with medical studies but research suggests that practicing yoga causes the brain to produce certain chemicals that help reduce anxiety and improve your mood.

 Better Posture: Whether you sit at a desk all day or spend too much time checking your cell phone, chances are we can all use a little reminder to keep those shoulders back and sit up straight.
-Not only does improved posture make you look taller and slimmer but it is better on your spine.
+Not only does improved posture makes you look taller and slimmer but it is better on your spine.
 When I am at my desk or sitting anywhere for a long period of time, I always use a BackJoy cushion which helps tilt the hips upright for better posture.

 Improves Bone Health: Believe it or not, after the age of 30 we begin to lose bone mass slowly as we age.
 To help keep our bones healthy and prevent Osteoporosis, practicing yoga is an effective weight-bearing exercise to promote bone growth which helps fight against the inevitable bone loss over time.
 However, unlike running and various other weight-bearing exercises, yoga doesn’t stress the joints or damaged cartilage.

 Builds Confidence: Let’s face it, you feel pretty badass when you finally nail a pose that took months and months of practice (or years in the case of the flying bird pose above!)
 Yoga requires patience and acceptance of the fact that if you’re not falling on your face every once in a while, you’re not growing.
 This self-acceptance and sense of accomplishment with each advancement is a huge confidence booster.